 Yellowstone National Park is my favorite place in the world.
 It is home to 60% of the world’s active geysers, more small and large animals than anywhere in the Lower 48 states, striking, big country views, and seemingly infinite outdoor recreation opportunities.
 It’s a large, unspoiled, natural wonder, and it's in my backyard.

-Recently, my family embarked on a 1-day private tour with Yellowstone Forever, previously known as the Yellowstone Association Institute.
+My family embarked on a 1-day private tour with Yellowstone Forever, previously known as the Yellowstone Association Institute.
 The nonprofit association educates Yellowstone National Park visitors by offering trip planners, books, videos, and guided classes through Yellowstone Park by our field institute.
-Learn more about their available courses and in-the-field opportunities.

 Our goal with the tour?
 To see wolves and bears.
 That’s what everybody wants, right?
 And yet we were allowing only one day to achieve this, on June 18, which is was considered the tail end of peak season for spotting wolves and bears.